jelenapesic65/3DSceneReconstruction/README.md

 1. Set the project root and add the cloned repo to `sys.path` if necessary.
 2. Confirm `data/video.mp4` exists.
+3. For using data different than provided, the steps to integrate them in the pipeline are following: <br>
 3a.
-Prepare COLMAP processed data and upload as in example data structure 3b.
-Upload video, segment the video into RGB frames and run `LoadSplaTAMData.py` to create depth files (structure as in example).
+Prepare COLMAP processed data and upload as in example data structure - gSplat, 3DGS SSR <br>
+3b.
+Upload video, segment the video into RGB frames and run `LoadSplaTAMData.py` to create depth files (structure as in example).  - SplaTAM
 4. Run cells sequentially
 5. Outputs will be saved as specified in the original repositories.